Paths to Law Teaching

 Another very important factor for pursuing a career in law teaching is to establish a substantial relationship with one or more faculty members who might later serve as references.
 Securing a job teaching law depends very heavily on having prominent faculty in your corner, who will write letters, make phone calls, send e-mails and the like.
 Find opportunities to do substantial writing under the supervision of professors, and make sure to keep potential faculty references posted in your work and your plans.
 Also keep in mind that candidates for law teaching in certain areas--e.g., constitutional law, jurisprudence--are in over-supply, while candidates in other areas--e.g., real estate law, commercial law, property, corporate law, tax, alternative dispute resolution, trusts & estates--are often in short supply.
 You should think about what areas of law you might cultivate as areas of expertise which would make you especially attractive as a candidate for a law teaching position.
 Pursue a course of study in your second and third year of Law School that permits you to cultivate real knowledge of one or more areas in which you’d like to teach and write.

 Finally, a special note to Chicago grads: touch base with me or Douglas Baird or Lisa Bernstein at least by the Spring before you want to go on the teaching market.
-Each fall, Chicago hosts a special one-day set of mock job talks and interviews for Chicago grads, during which time we will also answer questions and help you prepare for the AALS hiring convention.
+Each year in the late Spring or early Summer, Chicago hosts a special one-day set of mock job talks and interviews for Chicago grads, during which time we will also answer questions and help you prepare for the AALS hiring convention.

 Appendix: Model Resume for On-Campus Interviews